-Daytona State's Quanta-Honors College is a learning community providing an alternative to regular college classes for highly motivated students who value academic achievement and want the competitive advantage that an honors degree gives.
+Daytona State's Quanta-Honors College is a learning community designed to offer an alternative to regular college classes for highly motivated students who value academic achievement and want the competitive advantage that an honors degree provides.

 Students tell us that they like the classes because they are participatory – we discuss rather than lecture.
 They like that we value thinking outside the box and challenging the conventional wisdom.
 And there are some awesome perks:

-The Quanta-Honors College is for any student who wants to be an honors student!
-Some students join the program having already participated in high school or other honors programs; others are first-timers.
+Quanta-Honors is for any student who wants to be an honors student!
+Some students join the program having already participated in previous high school or other honors programs; other students are first-timers.
 We think success comes from hard work and dedication, and we welcome students who are eager to add “honors” to their accomplishments for the first time.
-We also welcome students from diverse backgrounds, including non-traditional students, dual-enrolled students, athletes, veterans, and parents.
+We also welcome students from diverse backgrounds.
+Non-traditional?
+Veteran?
+Parent?
+Traditional college student?
+No matter your background, please apply!

-In addition to completing all Quanta-Honors courses, students must satisfy the following requirements in order to graduate with a Quanta-Honors degree:
+In addition to your class work in the Quanta Honors college program, you need to complete the following requirements in order to graduate with an Honors degree: